 5. Ensure the Selection of Acceptable Anchor Point

-As Grandpa said in The Lost Boys, “We’ve got rules!”
+As Grandpa said in The Lost Boys, "We’ve got rules!"
 Sure, he was referring to drinking his root beer and not peeling the label back on the TV Guide, but he might as well have been talking about anchor points.
 If you were to pick a construction site at random right now and see what they’re using as anchor points, you might assume there were no rules.
 PVC pipe?
 Not an anchor.
 Decorative steel?
 Not an anchor.
 In fact, many more things will NOT be an acceptable anchor point than WILL be an acceptable anchor point.
 Why?
-Because the anchor point must support not just the weight of the person attached, but 5000 lbs. per person attached (or a factor of 2 if you’re having an engineer determine your anchor).
+Because the anchor point must support not only the weight of the person attached but 5000 lbs. per person attached (or a factor of 2 if you’re having an engineer to determine your anchor).
 Many fixtures are not going to withstand those forces.
 Structural steel using a proper beam clamp?
 Sure.
 A manufactured roofing cart or other manufactured anchor?
 Sure, if installed properly.
+To see an example of a compliant, and easy to install anchor point take a look at the Weightanka deadweight anchor.
 Short of that, you’re going to need some documentation and/or an engineer’s approval to use something as an anchor point.

 6. Ensure You Select the Best Means of Working at Heights (Scaffold vs Lift vs Ladder)